BradleyChatha/lumarsh/README.md

 **Please note lumarsh only supports Lua 5.1 as that's the only version lumars supports**

-When install packages, make sure to pass `--lua-version 5.1` into luarocks, otherwise it might not be in the correct location.
+When installing packages, make sure to pass `--lua-version 5.1` into luarocks, otherwise it might not be in the correct location.

 If you're getting an error such as `cannot find module luarocks.loader`, then try the following command: